tacaswell/build_the_world/README.md

 15. openblas
 16. patchelf

-I use this on an up-to-date [Arch Linux](https://archlinux.org/) machine with a fair number of AUR packages installed (mostly for imagecodecs).
+I currently use this on:

+- an up-to-date [Arch Linux](https://archlinux.org/) machine with a fair number of AUR packages installed (mostly for imagecodecs).
+- an OSX 12.4 M1 machine with a fair number of brew packages installed.
+I have not gotten imagecodecs or cairocffi to build yet.

 ## Usage